kkotov/ml/README.md

 ## Introduction

 This package is yet another Random Forest implementation.
-A quick review of several off-the-shelf packages uncovered they all have the same [fatal flaw](http://www.drdobbs.com/windows/a-brief-history-of-windows-programming-r/225701475).
+A quick review of several off-the-shelf packages uncovered that they all have the same [fatal flaw](http://www.drdobbs.com/windows/a-brief-history-of-windows-programming-r/225701475).
 Apart from jokes, I have two rather specific requirements in our [EMTF](https://kkotov.github.io/emtf.html) system.
 They are:
 1) real-time application: prediction should be quick and made on event-by-event basis
-2) light-weight standalone C++ code: easy to integrate in already existing project
+2) light-weight stand alone C++ code: easy to integrate in already existing project

-The first one renders useless batch-processing system and the second disfavors all-in-one machine learning libraries.
-Why still not use available light-weight C++ packages, that generations of CS students implement and put on github?
+The first one renders useless batch-processing system while the second disfavors all-in-one machine learning libraries.
+Why still not to use available light-weight C++ packages, that generations of CS students implement and put on github?
 It turns out that most of those are limited to either classification or regression (not both) and rarely consider categorical predictors.